Rules and regulations—The Storytellers 2024

 - At the time of adjudication, any judges deemed by SSHRC to have a real or perceived conflict of interest with a submission under consideration will be recused from discussions of that submission.
 A judge will be considered to be in a conflict of interest if the submission involves:

 - a friend;

 - an immediate family member (as defined above);

 - an institutional colleague; or

 - a person with whom the judge is involved in a dispute.

-- If the Sponsor, in its sole discretion, deems that an insufficient quantity or quality of Submissions has been received, the Sponsors reserve the right not to award any prizes and terminate the Contest.
+- If SSHRC, at its sole discretion, deems that an insufficient quantity or quality of submissions has been received, SSHRC reserves the right not to award any prizes and terminate the Challenge.

 - 30% Creativity/Engagement (compelling your audience)